Sven Salumaa: Post tennis career

 Salumaa continued his education in 1998, and graduated summa cum laude with a Master of Business Administration (MBA) from California State University, San Bernardino.

 After retiring, Salumaa opened up a music recording studio in Bloomington, Indiana where he went to college at Indiana University before his professional tennis career.
 There he recorded local bands such as Hipmotize and the debut album of Big Bob's Farm.

 In 2007, he worked with the New Hampshire theatre company, Shakespeare in the Valley along with Leila Birch, who played Teresa DiMarco in the BBC series, EastEnders.
 In 2008, he appeared in the West Coast premiere of Yank!
 A New Musical at Diversionary Theatre.
 Salumaa also appeared in the world premiere of the Patricia Loughrey and Rayme Sciaroni musical The Daddy Machine at Diversionary Theatre.
 In 2010, the musical Actions Most Ridiculous had a sold-out world premiere at the Coronado Playhouse where he was on the Board of Directors.
 Salumaa wrote all the music and lyrics, and co-wrote the book with Marianne Regan.

 Salumaa has appeared in several short films, including Golden Hill, Duke's Day and B-Roll.

-As of 2016, he lives in Madison, Wisconsin with his wife Anniessa and her two children, Talen and Noah.
-Sven teaches tennis at Cherokee Country Club and is also one of the assistant coaches for both the boys' and girls' tennis teams at La Follette High School.